'Drop this case': Meek Mill's supporters rally for rapper at court

 He added that he will stand up for others unjustly incarcerated, people "caught up in darkness, who don't have the support."

-The hip-hop chart-topper then walked into the court building to face Common Pleas Court Judge Genece Brinkley, who scheduled a hearing to determine whether Mill should get a new trial in his decade-old gun and drug convictions.
+The hip-hop chart-topper then walked into the court building, where Mill’s lawyers argued that he should get a new trial in his decade-old gun and drug convictions.

+But after a sometimes-testy two-hour hearing, Court of Common Pleas Judge Genece Brinkley disagreed, saying she needed more time to review evidence that Mill’s arresting officer has a credibility problem, NBC Philadelphia reported.

-The Philadelphia district attorney's office has not opposed Mill's request for a new trial.
+The Philadelphia district attorney's office is not opposing Mill's request for a new trial.
 Prosecutors have even said the initial charge should be vacated after the arresting officer landed on a list of law enforcement officials suspected of lying in court and framing witnesses over the years.

 In addition, attorneys for Mill, born Robert Rihmeek Williams, have sought to have Brinkley removed from the case, arguing that she's been unfair in her sentencing and treatment of the rapper.
-The state Supreme Court recently split evenly on a request by Mill to remove Brinkley from his case.
+The Pennsylvania Supreme Court recently split evenly on a request by Mill to remove Brinkley from his case, a decision that left the judge in place.

-Brinkley sentenced Mill in November to 2 to 4 years in prison for violating probation, although the two charges that resulted in the violation — one for popping a wheelie without a helmet on a motorcycle while shooting a music video and the other for an altercation at a Missouri airport — were later themselves dismissed.
+Brinkley sentenced Mill in November to two to four years in prison for violating probation, although the two charges that resulted in the violation — one for popping a wheelie without a helmet on a motorcycle while shooting a music video, and the other for an altercation at a Missouri airport — were later themselves dismissed.
 He was still found in technical violation of his probation.

 Mill, who garnered success with his 2012 debut studio album, "Dreams and Nightmares," served five months in prison before the state Supreme Court ordered his release.